The Complete Guide to Buying Kitchen Knives

 Disadvantages: Despite being the classic handle material, wood has plenty of downsides.
 First and foremost is its susceptibility to bacteria.
 It can be particularly difficult to completely clean and sterilize the handle, which is why you won't often see wood-handled knives at restaurants.
 They also aren't as durable as some of the other materials and require extra care, including hand-washing and treatment with mineral oil.

 Advantages: In lieu of wood handles, laminated handles are made from laminated wood composites with plastic resin.
 These types of handles are becoming increasingly popular because of their similarity in appearance and weight to wood but without the same sanitary issues.
 These are much easier to clean and take care of.

-Disadvantages: The cons of laminated handle materials are few, which may account for its popularity.
-Nevertheless, some diehard knife enthusiasts may get caught on the fact that they're not actually wood.
+Disadvantages: The cons of laminated handle materials are few, which may account for their popularity.
+Nevertheless, some diehard knife enthusiasts may get hung up on the fact that they're not actually wood.

 Advantages: Synthetic handles can be broken down into several different categories, such as polypropylene, fibrox, plastics, and Santoprene, but we're lumping them together here.
 Synthetic handles, which use man-made materials, are much easier to maintain than wood handles because they don't absorb any bacteria.

 Disadvantages: When synthetics are exposed to extreme temperatures, they may become more brittle and susceptible to cracking.
 Exposure to UV rays may also wear down these handles.
 Synthetics are lighter than other materials, which may also cause an imbalance in the knife.